vasthav/fProj/README.md

-# fProj
-Software Platform for Volunteered Computing
+# Software Platform for Volunteered Computing

 currently in P2P platform development stage.

-server requires two storage files peerlist.dat and modulelist.dat to function.
+Server requires stores peer list and list of modules in peerlist.dat and modulelist.dat respectively.
+Currently working till peer list manipulation and module list retrieval from server.

+Now working on module details manipulation and file transfer.